plandes/deepnlp/doc/md/movie-example.md

 ./harness.py info -i batch
 # print a sample transformer batch of what the model will get during training
 ./harness.py info -i batch -c models/transformer-trainable.conf
-# train and test the model but switch to model profile with optmizied
+# train and test the model but switch to model profile with optimized
 ./harness.py traintest -p
 # all model, its (hyper)parameters, metadata and results are stored in subdirectory of files
 ./harness.py result